TCPA Compliance: A Complete SMS Checklist

 If you have an ecommerce business and collect phone numbers at checkout, you must disclose if you plan to use their number for marketing communications.

-If a customer thinks they’re just supplying a number to aid in their checkout experience and then gets unwanted texts from your company, they’re not going to be happy about it.
-Therefore, it behooves your company (and your customers) to disclose your intentions for taking their phone numbers.
+If a customer thinks they’re just supplying a number to aid in their checkout experience and then gets unwanted texts from your company, they won’t be happy about it.
+Therefore, it behooves your company (and customers) to disclose your intentions for taking their phone numbers.

 Reach Your Customers with Texting Base